It's Agalinis time! False foxglove season!

 Your guide for iNat is excellent, with clear photos & comments documenting all the details necessary for the ID of various species.
 Thank you for sharing it!

-Posted by franpfer over 3 years ago
+Posted by franpfer about 4 years ago

 I gotta find that Agalinis auriculata!!! :)

-Posted by sambiology over 3 years ago
+Posted by sambiology about 4 years ago

 From TPWD documents